 Most Sociology and Anthropology majors should be in the 2011 or later catalog.
 There were some major changes in the curriculum that make it advantageous for you to change catalogue years.

 Students in the Sociology concentration should take SOC 1510: Introduction to Sociology and either ANTH 1520: Physical Anthropology or ANTH 2080: Cultural Anthropology in their first year.
 In addition, students in the Sociology concentration are encouraged to take SOC 2500: Social Statistics relatively early in the major.
-Students in the Anthropology concentration should take ANTH 1520 followed by Soc 1510.
+Students in the Anthropology concentration should take ANTH 1200: Mysteries of the Human Journey followed by either ANTH 1300: Language, Culture and Society or ANTH 1400: Archaeology.

 Consult the University Catalog and the pages that describe the major (indexed under the College of Arts and Sciences) to see a showcase or suggested plan of study for both majors.
 We have also included on this webpage a Clear-Path 4 year schedule to guide you in choosing your courses.
 (You will see this information if you go to the navigation button on the left that says "Sociology and Anthropology Degree".)